Scientific Meeting: The Musical Semiotics of Voice in Distance: Some Reflections on the Debate Over Tele-analysis

 2. One day prior: Complete ZOOM registration for webinar which you will receive by email from Sharon Weller.
 This step involves entering your name and email address.
 If you do not complete this, you will NOT receive link to webinar.
 PLEASE CHECK ALL EMAIL FOLDERS IN CASE IT GOES INTO SPAM OR OTHER.
 YOU MUST COMPLETE BOTH NYPSI WEBSITE REGISTRATION AND ZOOM REGISTRATION.

-3. Click on email from Lois Oppenheim (host) which contains ZOOM link to “enter” the webinar.
+3. Click on email from Lois Oppenheim (host) which contains ZOOM link to “enter” the meeting.

 4. Evaluation survey and CME/CE documentation will be emailed the day after the event.